jeremyFreeAgent/Bitter/README.rst

 Bitter is very easy to use and enables you to create your own reports easily.

+Please see `Bitter <http://bitter.free-agent.fr/>`_  for more info and documentation about this project.

 Installation
 ------------
 Use `Composer <https://github.com/composer/composer/>`_ to install: `free-agent/bitter:`.